Teaching with Cornell University Librarians

 - Passkey - When you’re off-campus, connect to databases, journals and e-books that would otherwise be restricted or hidden behind paywalls through Passkey.

-- Consultations with librarians - Get help finding more information on your question.
+- Meet with a librarian remotely - Get help finding more information on your question.
 Meet with a librarian remotely (via zoom or some other technology)

 - Our librarians offer expertise in areas that can benefit your students: data management, GIS, digital humanities, visual resources, Bloomberg and much more!